Tutorial: Migrate Data with Cluster Linking on Confluent Platform

 You can set up two deployments of Replicator to achieve bi-directional replication.
 Replicator ensures that no cyclical loops are created; that is, that the same message doesn’t get replicated back to the original cluster where it was produced.

-- Rewind to an earlier offset in order to ensure that no messages are missed.
-However, this will cause the consumer to consume duplicates of some messages.
+Rewind to an earlier offset in order to ensure that no messages are missed.
+However, this can cause the consumer to consume duplicates of some messages.
 Or,

-- Start consuming at the end of the topic, which will cause it to miss the most recently produced messages.
+Start consuming at the end of the topic, which can cause it to miss the most recently produced messages.